 An originating SP serving the Customer AF must verify any PoP Identity header field received from the Customer AF, as specified in this document.
 The SP must then replace the received PoP Identity header with a SHAKEN Identity header.
 If the received PoP Identity header is valid, then the SP must assert Full attestation in the SHAKEN Identity header.

-.

-Discussion: Who is inserting the origid? the enterprise or the originating SP?
-Should that be included in flow?
-Response: new text in section 5.3 describes origid procedures.

 TN PoP Procedures